Student Health and Counseling Services

 Cowell Student Health Center

 On California Avenue at Regan Hall Circle

-Student Health Services provides general medical services including primary, specialty and urgent care.
+Student Health and Counseling Services provides general medical services including primary, specialty and urgent care.
 It does not have an emergency room facility.
 Primary care service includes a sports medicine clinic available to students on a self-referral basis.
 Nursing appointments for travel needs, antigens, HIV testing, allergy testing, wart clinics and a variety of immunizations are also available.

 Specialty Care and Psychiatric Services — With referrals, physician specialists offer specialty care in dermatology, gynecology, internal medicine, orthopedics and podiatry with referrals.
 Psychiatric services --including assessment, diagnosis and medication management -- are available through a staff psychiatrist with referral from the health center’s own physicians, its nurse practitioners or Counseling and Psychological Services staff.